Macroscopic Stochastic Thermodynamics: Macroscopic fluctuations

 which is in general different from a direct expansion of the probability density

 Equation \eqref{wrong_exp} wrongly assumes that $p(c,t)$ remains a smooth function as $V$ approaches infinity and reduces \eqref{MEexp} to the Fokker-Planck equation

 Albeit generally incorrect, this approximation is often used.
-It becomes accurate if $\Delta_\rho$ or $\partial_c I(c,t)$ are infinitesimal, namely, when a certain continuous limit exists (as in Sec.\ref{subsec:continuous}) or when only Gaussian fluctuations are considered (as in Sec. \ref{sec:Onsager_Machlup}).
+Equation \eqref{chemical_FPE} becomes accurate if $\Delta_\rho$ or $\partial_c I(c,t)$ are infinitesimal, namely, when a certain continuous limit exists (as in Sec.\ref{subsec:continuous}) or when only Gaussian fluctuations are considered, as in Sec. \ref{sec:Onsager_Machlup}. {The latter case corresponds to the linearization around a deterministic solution $\mathcal{x}$ of the drift field and the diffusion matrix in \eqref{chemical_FPE}, which yields \eqref{FPElinear}.}

 Equation \eqref{chemical_FPE} corresponds to the Ito nonlinear Langevin equation \cite{gillespie2000chemical,Vastola_2020}